1998anwesha/Liver_tumor_segmentation/README.md

 We have used Google Colab pro for this project.
 The training code can also work on normal Colab using T4 GPU and memory space of less than 30 GB.

-## File and dataset extraction.
+## File and dataset extraction
-First, extract the file content onto one folder “imageprocessing” in google drive ”MyDrive”.
-Now, this folder should have multiple folders and colab files
+First, extract the file content onto one folder "imageprocessing" in google drive "MyDrive".
+Now, this folder should have multiple folders and Colab files
-Download dataset Liver segmentation 3D-IRCADb-01.
-This is zip file of size 806mb.
+Download dataset Liver segmentation [3D-IRCADb-01](https://www.ircad.fr/research/data-sets/liver-segmentation-3d-ircadb-01/).
+This is a zip file of size 806 MB.
-Create a new folder called “Dataset” in “imageprocessing” and place this zip file there.
+Create a new folder called "Dataset" in "imageprocessing" and place this zip file there.

-Next, open dataset_generation in google colab.
+Next, open dataset_generation.ipynb in Google Colab.
 Follow the instructions in it.
-After running this, “train” folder is created in “imageprocessing”.
-Total time taken will be around 2 hours for this part.
+On running this, "train" folder will be created in “imageprocessing”.
+Total time taken for data extraction will be around 2 hours.

-Running liver and tumor segmentation.
+## Training Liver and Tumor segmentation models
-Now open liver_segmentation file and run it.
-It will generate model.
-There are already three pretrained model with 25% 50% and 100% dataset in models folder.
+Now open liver_segmentation.ipynb file and run it.
+It will generate the models folder.
+There are already three pre-trained models trained on 25%, 50% and 100% data in the models folder.
 We get following epochs.

 Run Liver_segmentation_results to view the final outputs.
 Run models in models folder or using your trained version.
 We see results and metric information there